How Are Neobanks Regulated?

 “At what point do fintech and crypto firms begin to function like banks?
 Banks need to be safe and sound because a loss of trust and unexpected failure can infect healthy peers and impact the broader economy.
 At what point might the same be said for certain fintech and crypto firms?” questioned Michael Hsu, the acting comptroller of the Office of the Comptroller of the Currency (OCC) in a November 2021 speech.
 “Modernizing the bank regulatory perimeter cannot be accomplished by simply defining the activities that constitute “doing banking,” but will also likely require determining what is acceptable in a bank-fintech relationship.”

-How are neobanks regulated and monitored?
+How are neobanks and other fintechs regulated?

 Before we go into what the future of neobank regulation might look like, let’s assess how neobanks are currently being monitored.